JWK95/Homeserver/USAGE.md

 ```
 ansible-vault encrypt host_vars/HOSTNAME/main.yml
 ```
-If you do encrpyt the variables file, ensure to pass the "--ask-vault-password" when running the playbook
+If you do encrypt the variables file, ensure to pass the "--ask-vault-password" when running the playbook

 Some notable values to change are:
 ```